 On March 28, 2023, the Company filed with the Secretary of State of the State of Delaware a Certificate of Amendment to its Second Amended and Restated Certificate of Incorporation (the "Charter Amendment") to effect a 1-for-20 reverse stock split of the Company's common stock (the "Reverse Stock Split").
-Proportionate adjustments have been made to the per share exercise price and the number of shares of the Company.
+Proportionate adjustments have been made to the per share exercise price and the number of shares of the Company's common stock that may be purchased upon exercise of warrants issued by the Company.